nick-vyrko/meetup/README.md

-Tickets for the newly created event are created in `CreateTicketsJob` Booked tickets counter is increased in `IncreaseBookedTicketsCounterJob` When an event passed we destroy unbooked tickets in `CleanUpUnusedTicketsJob`
+Tickets for the newly created event are created in `CreateTicketsJob` Booked tickets counter is increased in `IncreaseBookedTicketsCounterJob` When an event has passed we destroy unbooked tickets in `CleanUpUnusedTicketsJob`

 ## Database